AIPI520/project-team-4/README.md

 ## Model Selection

-### Experimentation findings
-Since we were not satisfyed with the MAPE values that the different models we tried were giving us, we thought that this could be due to unbalance between types of storms (since different features may be associated withteach type), so we analyzed the possibility of using different models for each type of storm, however we found out that on the test set we only have data for 1 type of storm.

 #### Model Experimentation - Linear Regression
 Linear Regression is the easiest model to think of and serves as the baseline model.
 However, we think it is naive for thtat huge dataset and no help in feature selection/reduction.
 This model ends up with MAE: 0.58, MSE: 1.21, MAPE: 0.36.